DavidRenteria/PhenomenologyWithPython3-electronantineutrino/README.md

 # Particle physics phenomenology with Python 3: electron-antineutrino to electron-antineutrino scattering in the Fermi theory
-These codes in Python 3 are used to calculate the Scattering Cross Section of electron-antineutrino scattering.
+These codes in Python 3 are used to calculate the scattering cross section of electron-antineutrino procces.
 The file `Montecarlo` is a pseudocode written in Python 3 to make the computation of the Cross Section by means of the Montecarlo method, while, the file `Riemann sums` makes the calculation of the same Cross Section by means of the Riemann sums method.
 Meanwhile, the file `Invariant amplitude` is a function, also written in Python 3, used by both methods and corresponds to the calculation of